Gang rape: France

+Germany

+Several high-profile gang rape cases in Germany have become subjects of significant public and political controversy, primarily due to issues surrounding the perpetrators' migrant status, debates over lenient sentencing for minors, and discussions about German laws on hate speech.
+According to statistics, 53% of suspects in gang rape in Germany were foreigners, raising concern regarding migrants.

 India

 As with other countries, India does not collect separate data on gang rapes.
 Rapes are also suggested to be underreported.

-The gang rape of a 23-year-old student on a public bus, on 16 December 2012 has focused international attention on India's legal system, especially laws pertaining to the protection of women.
+The gang rape and murder of a 23-year-old student on a public bus, on 16 December 2012 has focused international attention on India's legal system, especially laws pertaining to the protection of women.
 It sparked large protests across the capital of India, Delhi.
 Several other case of child gang rapes have been also reported, such as the Kathua rape case.
 The large scale protests resulted in amendments in rape laws in India by way of Criminal Law (Amendment) Act, 2013 and formation of "The Nirbhaya Fund", designed to be used for schemes by different states to ensure women's safety and security at public places, a one-stop centre for their grievances, a helpline and other measures.
 There have been reports of gang rape of tourists in India like the Jharkhand tourist rape case.

 During the instability of the heavily political and wartime era of the Maratha Confederacy in the 18th century, the soldiers of the large Maratha armies engaged in wartime sexual violence against women during their campaigns in all corners of India.
 (Note: Which includes North India, South India, Tanjore, Goa, Gujarat and Bengal) Upon the spotting of a beautiful woman, up to five or six soldiers would violate her.
 Women threw themselves to suicide to avoid such a fate and those who resisted had their breasts cut off.